missAliceX/AngelX/_posts/2021-07-13-web-application.md

 - You can send and retrieve data to and from a server on your web application.
 - You can properly test your designs with unit-testing and mock servers.

 For most companies, this is most of the things a front-end engineer from entry-level to even a mid-level has to know.
 In order to be a well rounded engineer, you also need to know what other people do.
+For that, you must continue and complete the core skills section.

 <div markdown="0" class="bot-nav">
   <a href="javascript:history.back()" class="btn">Back</a>